wjdwldbs/fullstack-rev-sql/README.md

     - [ ] minimally, the get and update requests must work from the front-end so that we can get products rendered on our page from the back-end and bid on specific items (post and delete should still work from postman)

 Being the amazing engineer you are, you break down the provided specs into the following steps:

-NOTE: steps 2-5 may vary slightly depending on whether you choose to use raw MySQL or Sequelize.
-Write your code accordingly.
+(NOTE: steps 2-5 may vary slightly depending on whether you choose to use raw MySQL or Sequelize.
+Write your code accordingly)

   1. Build out and debug your server and database connection so that on postman requests to the proper endpoints, you will get an expected response (i.e - "Hello from GET") (note: you may have to refactor some of the existing code)
   2. In the path [/db/index.js] write out your database connection.